-Hello Traders, this is Nathan Tucci and I just have a short article here for you about checking your set-ups on multiple time-frames.
-I know that many of you, if you have a strategy that is built around a certain time-frame, do not have any interest any other time-frames than that of the one your set-ups are built on, but I would encourage you to analyze other times as well, and in this brief article I am going to explain why it is important and show you a few examples of how not being diligent in my pre-trade analysis has hurt me in the past.
+Hello Traders, here is a short article here for you about checking your set-ups on multiple time-frames.
+I know that many of you if you have a strategy that is built around a certain time-frame, do not have any interest any other time-frames than that of the one your set-ups are built on.
+However, I would encourage you to analyze other times as well, and in this brief article, I am going to explain why it is important and show you a few examples of how not being diligent in my pre-trade analysis has hurt me in the past.

 - Key levels of support and resistance may exist near your trade, but that can’t be seen on the time-frame you are trading on.

-- The trend may appear differently on the time-frame you are looking at than where the longer term trend is really moving.
+- The trend may appear differently on the time-frame you are looking at than where the long-term trend is really moving.

-- Price may appear to have room to move on one time frame where it is actually quite over-extended on a lesser time-frame.
+- Price may appear to have room to move on a one-time frame where it is actually quite over-extended on a lesser time-frame.

 - You can make a much more precise entry point on shorter times than on longer ones.

-- You may take a great trade on a short time-frame and hit your target, but not realize you could have let it run for a way bigger profit due to the longer term trend
+- You may take a great trade in a short time-frame and hit your target, but not realize you could have let it run for a way bigger profit due to the longer-term trend

 So there are quite a few things that can hurt you as a result of not looking thoroughly at multiple time-frames, but in this article, I am going to focus on two of them: